 Customize an instance

-We customize a single instance of a component.
+We want to customize a single instance of a component.

 • style that lives in the element's style attribute

-• a marker set on the element, such as a class, an id, an attribute or a custom attribute, along with some CSS targeting the marker.
+• markers set on the element, such as a class, an id, an attribute or a custom attribute, along with some CSS targeting those markers.

 • inner DOM elements being added.